8 tips for booking safari in Kenya

 4. Time for planning

-During high season, good and affordable camps/lodges tend to be sold out quickly.
+During high season, good and affordable camps and lodges tend to be sold out quickly.
 Book at least 4-6 months in advance.

-Being close to the spot of action every morning is important.
+Being close to the spot of action every morning is essential.
 In general, high-end camps with proper equipment located inside the parks offer the best sightings.